-In 2016 I sold my previous importing company and that year I made over a million dollars in profit basically from importing.
-It took me nearly 10 years to get to that point, but ecommerce (which is how we sold almost all of our products) was also considerably smaller when I started.
+In 2016 I sold my previous importing company, and that year I made over a million dollars in profit basically from importing.
+It took me nearly 10 years to get to that point, but ecommerce and Amazon were also considerably smaller when I started.

 What You Need to Get Started Importing

 The most important thing you need to import from China is money to buy inventory.
 Generally, I recommend having at least $500 to buy inventory and ideally $2000-5000.

 - An Amazon.com Sellers Central account

 What you don’t need

 - To be physically present in America or have an American EIN, SSN, or Business